Summary

 The reasons are multiple.
 In many cases, the info is manipulated to make CSP more attractive, mainly by those who sell CSP licenses.
 Sometimes it's simply outdated.
 Microsoft CSP Program is relatively new despite being launched many years ago, and occasional, sometimes significant, changes are natural.

 Let's cut through the noise.
-What is TRUE, FALSE, or "partially true" in 2023?
+What is TRUE, FALSE, or "partially true"?

 Flexible number of users or devices